bjc/bootkbd/README.md

 # Hardware

-Tested on a Logitech G105 keyboard, but any other low-end keyboard should probably work.
+This has been tested on the following keyboards:

+  * Logitech G105
+  * Niz Plum 85EC
+  * Keyboard.io Model 01